[rede.APPIA] Chamada à Organização da EPIA 2026 e da EAIA 2026: deadline 5 de setembro de 2025

 mail@isep.ipp.pt | www.isep.ipp.pt

-[rede.APPIA] LUHME@ECAI 2025 | Call for Papers: 2nd Workshop on Language Understanding in the Human-Machine Era (LUHME)
+[rede.APPIA] LUHME@ECAI 2025 | Call for Papers (deadline extension): 2nd Workshop on Language Understanding in the Human-Machine Era (LUHME)

 Call for Papers: 2nd Workshop on Language Understanding in the Human-Machine Era (LUHME)

-The LUHME 2025 workshop Language Understanding in the Human-Machine Era is part of the 28th European Conference on Artificial Intelligence, ECAI 2025 (https://ecai2025.org/).
+The LUHME 2025 workshop on Language Understanding in the Human-Machine Era is part of the 28th European Conference on Artificial Intelligence, ECAI 2025 (https://ecai2025.org/).

 Workshop description